enyofiadonu/Python-API-Challenge/README.md

 # Python-API-Challenge
 This repository contains scripts the utilizes OpenWeatherMap API and Google Places API to do common statistical analysis on the weather of a list of randomly genarated cities.
 Then it searches for ideal cities with specific weather criteria, and finds the closest hotel near those cities.
-This repository is a great excersize for APIs and JSONs
+This repository is a great excersize for APIs and JSONs.

 WARNING: before you download and run this repository, you will need to get and API key from OpenWeatherMap and Google Places, and put them into a python script named 'api_keys' in this format: